onflow/flow-js-testing/docs/generator.md

 | `-c` or `--clear`     | Exclude comments from test suit code |
 | `-b` or `--base-path` | Specify base path to Cadence folder  |

-If you would not specify `name` as second argument, tool will create a hash based on current time, to prevent collisions with existing files.
+If you do not specify `name` as second argument, the tool will give your file a unique name.